nsrau/azure-docs.it-it/articles/hdinsight/spark/apache-spark-troubleshoot-outofmemory.md

 ---

-## <a name="scenario-livy-server-fails-to-start-on-apache-spark-cluster"></a>Scenario: Non è possibile avviare il server Livio nel cluster Apache Spark
+## <a name="scenario-livy-server-fails-to-start-on-apache-spark-cluster"></a>Scenario: non è possibile avviare il server Livio nel cluster Apache Spark

 ### <a name="issue"></a>Problema